This article is to help when comparing app store data to the data visible within Appbot.

 Our mission is to make your app review data actionable and useful.
 Star-rating only reviews don’t offer any deeper insights into what users love or hate about an app, and since our mission is to make review data actionable, we don’t include them.

-You can however get a high level overview of your star rating from the ‘Ratings’ tool, more information here.
+You can, however, get a high level overview of your star rating from the Ratings tool, You can find more information here.

 Why The Review Count In The App Store May Differ From Appbot

 There are several reasons why the numbers of reviews you can see on the public app store page for an app might be different from the number of reviews you see for the same time period in Appbot:

 - Appbot doesn’t include ratings without a text review.

 - If you’re on daily fetching, you’ll find that the number of reviews per day might differ a little from the app stores because we don’t measure the same 24-hour period.